What does an executor do?

 Taking on the executor role shouldn’t be underestimated; there is real responsibility and it can take months or even years to finally settle an estate.
 However, up to four executors can be named in a Will so you don’t have to take on all the responsibility yourself.
 And you can always get legal advice, recommended if the estate is complicated, where the terms of the Will are unclear or the estate is insolvent.

 If you are asking someone to be your executor, remember that the more organised you are, the easier it will be to settle your affairs.
-From Will writing and funeral plans to prepaid probate plans, Golden Charter can help make things more straight forward for your executors.
+Golden Charter can help make things more straight forward for your executors.
 Visit our website for more information or call us free on 0800 111 4514.